Micropollutants in Water Requires New Technology

-Mike Lodge is CEO at Arvia Technology, a provider of advanced tertiary water and wastewater treatment systems.
+Mike Lodge, former CEO at Arvia Technology, a provider of advanced tertiary water and wastewater treatment systems.
 Here, he discusses the dangers of micropollutants in our water and how fighting the issue must be a combined effort by governments, businesses and consumers alike.

 Micropollutants in our waterways is an issue which is causing concern across a number of sectors.
 Some of the biggest challenges are faced by those industries who we heavily depend on – pharmaceutical, chemical, farming, oil, and textiles industries – and each of these sectors bring a whole set of unique challenges.
 As analytical techniques develop, more and more micropollutants are being discovered in our water bodies.